RDJ00/tr-inc/progress.md

 - Site deployed to Vercel: https://tr-gjil8ybnm-rj-s-projects-b9c93809.vercel.app
 - WebP image conversion for improved performance
 - Navigation structure implemented with proper dropdown menus for About Us and What We Do sections
+- Implemented Formspree for "Sign the Pledge" form on the homepage

 ## Recent Updates
+- Integrated Formspree for the "Sign the Pledge" form on the homepage to handle form submissions securely
+- Added proper form attributes (action, method) and field names for Formspree integration
+- Added required attributes to form fields to ensure data validation before submission
+- Added proper type="submit" to the submit button for better accessibility
 - Added clickable link to graisol.com for GRAIsol LLC attribution in the footer
 - Added GRAIsol LLC attribution in the footer with purple text styling
 - Updated copyright year in the footer from dynamic current year to fixed "© 2019 Touch & Restored Inc. All rights reserved."